LevinHornischer/levinhornischer.github.io/_pages/talks.md

 nav_order: 3
 ---

+* ``AIML-Symposium on Advanced Machine Learning'' at LMU Munich, Chair of Artificial Intelligence and Machine Learning.
+Explaining Neural Networks with Reasons.
+17 December 2025.
 * [Kurt Gödel Award Ceremony](https://kurtgoedel.de/kurt-goedel-award-2025/) (University of Bamberg).
 A Stability Interpretation of
 Gödel.
 5 December 2025.
 * Lecture series "AI in medicine" (LMU Munich).
 AI meets Philosophy: An Overview of